JFulgoni/Twitter-Analysis/README.md

-# Twitter-Analysis
+# Twitter-Analysis by John Fulgoni

+12 February 2016
-# John Fulgoni
+John Fulgoni

-Using NLTK and python-twitter
+Project analyzing Tweets using NLTK and python-twitter.
+Let's see how this goes...